p4lang/p4c/docs/README.md

 # Dependences

 We have tested the compiler on U*X systems (OS X and Ubuntu).
+The following tools are required to build and run the compiler and tests:

 - A C++11 compiler
   E.g., gcc 4.8 or later, or clang++